domfarolino/blog/_posts/2017-01-04-Browser-Cache-Fundamentals.md

 Suppose you publish several assets to your site instructing clients to cache them for 3600 seconds (1 hour) but then quickly realize you need to make a change that should be visible to everyone immediately.
-We haven't really covered a way to force the client to abandon its cache on demand because there kind of isn't one, and this is still mostly true but there is a way to get around this issue by taking advantage of how some browsers treat user-initiated requests.
+We haven't really covered a way to force the client to abandon its cache on demand because there kind of isn't one, but there is a neat way to get around this issue.

-When a browser makes a request it keeps track of how the request was initiated.
-A request's initiator is visible in the network tab of your brower's developer tools.
-A request's initiator should take on one of the following values:

- 1. Parser - HTML parser initiated the request
- 1. Redirect - An HTTP redirect initiated the request
- 1. Script - A script initiated the request
- 1. Other - usually means the user

-The initiator field is pretty standard but some browsers treat requests from different initiators differently.
-In Chrome (tested on v54 Linux + OSX), if a user initiates a request for a site whose assets exist in the browser cache, the request for the URL *may still* get revalidated with the server.
-Once validated, subsequent requests initiated by the page (like css/scripts) go through the browser cache as expected.
-So how can we use this to our advantage?
+The idea behind cache busting starts with the server instructing clients to cache static assets for a very long time, but forcing application routes to always be validated.

+For example, when a user visits the root of your website **`/`** they will receive a single document.
+This document often contain links to external stylesheets and scripts which the browser's parser will make requests for as it reads the document.
+If we instruct the browser to cache these external assets for a very long time, we can still force a client to re-download changed content by making a change to the document they will always be revalidating.
+See this in action below:

 > I made a simple app that allows you to test the setting and removal of certain cache headers easily - see [GitHub](https://github.com/domfarolino/browser-cache-fundamentals)

-First we publish some assets to our site.
-One of the assets in our site is a CSS file that gets pulled in through the `index.html` document.
+First we publish some assets to our site, one of which is a stylesheet that gets pulled in through the `index.html` document.

 ![css-gray-bg]({{ site.baseurl }}/images/2017-01-04/css-gray-bg.png)

 ![grey-header]({{ site.baseurl }}/images/2017-01-04/grey-header.png)

-When using the `max-age=3600` Cache-Control directive, changes to the above file may not appear in clients for another hour.
-As previously stated, sometimes browers may revalidate user initiated URL requests more frequently than necessary, and in Chrome a page refresh *may* trigger this revalidation.
+The static assets on this page will be cached for a very long time, however the document (`index.html`) that holds the links to these assets gets revalidated every on every request via `Cache-Control: no-cache`.
 Below is the output from an express server revalidating a request triggered by a Chrome refresh.
-Notice no other page assets initiated by the parser are getting re-validated.
-Subsequent page requests go through the cache as expected.
+Notice no other page assets initiated by document are getting revalidated.

 ![server-root-request]({{ site.baseurl }}/images/2017-01-04/server-root-request.png)

-If we make changes to our CSS nothing will change since clients, even those with revalidated markup, have no idea about this change.
+Changes to this CSS file are never communicated to clients even with, as requests for it are going through the cache.
+The trick here is to modify the consistently revalidated document that puls this file in.

 ![css-rebecca-bg]({{ site.baseurl }}/images/2017-01-04/css-rebecca-bg.png)